mongodb-labs/docformer/tests/cli/README.md

 ### Evaluation Options

 During training, it can be helpful to monitor classification accuracy on a portion of the training (and optionally validation) set.
 For this evaluation, a target field to predict needs to be specified with the `--target-field` (or `-t`) option.
+Currently, only top-level fields are supported as target fields.

 If specificed, ORiGAMi will take random samples of 5 \* batch size instances from the training set and print out classification accuracy (`train_acc`) over that sample after every 100 batches.